Thoughts and prayers.

-I mean, when you picture Palestine, including the West Bank and Gaza, do you imagine it having a lower gun death rate than the U.S?
+I mean, when you picture Palestine, including the West Bank and Gaza, do you imagine it having a higher gun death rate than the U.S?
 (Spoiler alert: It doesn’t.)

 I understand people’s fear of limiting our freedoms, BUT WHAT WE ARE LIVING WITH NOW IS NOT FREEDOM.
 Parents live in fear of sending their kids off to school.
 Teachers live in fear of having to protect their students from a gunman busting into their classroom.
 People live in fear of attending concert halls and movie theaters.
 Women live in fear of their abusive partners.
 People live in fear of their loved ones with suicidal thoughts having easy access to the most effective and immediate way to die.

 Other countries have figured out how to have guns without having regularly scheduled mass shootings.
 Gun culture in the U.S. is limiting our right to “life, liberty, and the pursuit of happiness.”
 Whatever we’re doing (or not doing) ISN’T WORKING.

 It’s long past time to try something else.